AAUW is the American Association of University Women.

 It was founded in 1881 to promote education and equity for women.

-The Walla Walla Branch was chartered in 1921.
-Membership is open to men and women who hold a two year degree or higher from an accredited college or university.
-We currently have over 200 members.
-Our branch has been recognized both nationally and state-wide for our active participation in our community, and the growth and retention of our membership.
+As the largest branch in Washington State, we currently have more than 225 members!
+Our branch has been recognized both nationally and state-wide for our active participation in our community, as well as the growth and retention of our membership.

 We have achieved recognition as a Five Star AAUW Program, which places our branch with a few select others rewarded for aligning our work with the AAUW National strategic plan and other initiatives that foster the organization’s mission of advancing gender equity for women and girls.